-The SIPC insures the securities that you hold in your portfolio, as well as the cash sitting in your brokerage account.
+The SIPC insures the securities that you hold in your portfolio, as well as the cash sitting in your investment account.

 Now, this does NOT mean that the SIPC insures you against your stocks going down in price.
 That risk is on you!

-The SIPC protects the assets in your brokerage account in the event that your brokerage goes bankrupt or otherwise cannot pay you money you want to withdraw from your account.
+The Securities Investor Protection Corporation protects the assets in your investment account in the event that your brokerage goes bankrupt or otherwise cannot pay you money you want to withdraw from your account.

 The bank that provides the M1 Spend checking accounts is Lincoln Savings Bank, which is FDIC insured.

-The Federal Deposit Insurance Corporation insures money you have stored in the bank.
+The Federal Deposit Insurance Corporation insures money you have stored in your bank account.

 It’s worth noting that M1 Finance has received overwhelmingly positive reviews from some big players in the investing world, which helps the platform’s credibility even more.